denten-papers/unfinished-book/main.md

 opportunity to introduce several terms borrowed from the fields of media studies and computer science, terms that should equip us to better understand those areas of the map already explored and those still in need of description, pathfinding, and analysis.
-The interleaved media archaeology of electronic books will serve to ground theoretical principles in observed practice.
+The interleaved media archaeology of several electronic books will serve to ground theoretical principles in observed practice.

 Key to this understanding is a presupposition shared by most book historians, textual critics, and media scholars, which manifests in the attention to the social and material contexts of